List of Ang Probinsyano characters: Pat. Ramil "Manager" D. Taduran

 One of Cardo's most-trusted companion during his imprisonment.
-He is also one of co-founders of the vigilante group, Vendetta.
+He is also one of co-founders of the vigilante group, Vendetta, as well as Cardo's right-hand man in Task Force Agila.
 In season 7, After being pardoned by President Oscar Hidalgo, he assigns him to become a member of an anti-terrorist group, Task Force Agila.
 In season 8, he is manipulated by Lito becoming his minion, but he reveals the truth about Lito's betrayal for assaulting Alyana leading for her death at the crossfire by Albert and the Black Ops.
 He returns to their group to apologize for betraying his own comrades, as soon he finds out the truth about Renato and Jacob coming to take down Task Force Agila.
 A battle occurs, and in the aftermath, the group had collapsed from their injuries, but were eventually able to retreat from Renato's men.
 In the series finale, Ramil and Task Force Agila sacrifice their lives for Cardo and Oscar.
 Oscar later avenges their deaths by killing Renato.